hjzheng/JavaScript-Test-Type-Table/README.md

 JavaScript-Test-Type-Table
 ==========================

-typeof method and {}.toString.call test table
+Typeof method and {}.toString.call test table

+Run the test-type.html in your broswer, you will see the result.